 In most people, the master body clock runs slightly longer than 24 hours.
 What this means is that rather than cycle on a 24-hour day, most people's natural rhythms actually cycle a bit longer.
 Whether the cycle runs two minutes or 30 minutes longer, if you have Non-24 these minutes add up day after day, a few one day adding to a few more the next, eventually causing a noticeable change in the times during the day when your body expects to sleep and expects to be awake.

 Though Non-24 may appear to be a sleep disorder, it isn't.
 It's actually a serious, chronic circadian rhythm disorder very common in people who are totally blind, and it can arise at any age.
 Currently, there are 1.3 million people who are legally blind in the United States.
-Of the legally blind, 130,000 have no light perception (i.e., totally blind), and as many as 70% suffer from the effects of living with Non-24.
+Of the legally blind, 130,000 have no light perception (i.e., totally blind), and as many as 70% suffer from Non-24.

 Difficulty at night and challenges during the day

 Non-24 brings about two significant symptoms.

 First is a profound inability to sleep or to stay asleep at night, and the second is an overwhelming urge to sleep during the day.
 Both changes are caused by the timing of the release of the hormones, melatonin and cortisol.
 Melatonin controls sleep and mood, and cortisol controls when to wake up and when to eat.
 Cortisol also controls your metabolism, cardiovascular function, immune system, and appetite.
 Because the release of melatonin and cortisol shifts continually, not all nights are the same.
 Some are sleepless, others are normal, and poor sleep happens only when the master body clock is out of sync with the typical day-night cycle.
 And when poor sleep happens, sleep deprivation may make it difficult to focus on the task at hand and may affect your mood when interacting with family, friends, and colleagues.